Frans Nielsen: International play

 Nielsen represented Denmark fourteen times at the senior level.
 In 2002, he made his senior debut when Denmark was promoted to the IIHF elite division.

 Nielsen represented Team Europe at the 2016 World Cup of Hockey, where he recorded two assists in six games and won a silver medal.

 Nielsen was part of the Danish roster to qualify for their first Olympic appearance in 2022 in Beijing, China.
 During the 2022 Winter Olympics opening ceremony, Nielsen, along with curler Madeleine Dupont, served as flag bearers for Denmark.
 Nielsen appeared in all five games at the tournament, posting two goals and 3 points in a 7th place finish for Denmark.

 Nielsen retired from professional ice hockey after the Danish elimination from the 2022 IIHF World Championship, following a 1-7 defeat to Slovakia.
 In the tournament, Danes were eliminated despite collecting historic 12 points in the group stage.

+Nielsen was inducted into the IIHF Hall of Fame as part of their 2025 class, the third inductee from Denmark, after Jesper Damgaard and Jørgen Hviid.